When you are exercising or training at home noise can be an issue, as you don’t want to disturb others in the house or your neighbors.

 Magnetic resistance uses magnets to provide the resistance.
 You move the magnets closer and further way to the flywheel to increase or decrease the amount of resistance but at no time do they touch it.

 This resistance is silent and combined with an almost silent belt-drive you have a very quiet spin bike which makes it ideal for anywhere you have light sleepers or thin walls.

 The bikes with this arrangement are more expensive but provide the basis for tough workouts but with slightly less of outdoor bike feel to it.
-The bikes that come with this arrangement are more expensive and couple of examples are the Keiser M3 Plus Indoor Cycle which costs over $1000 – it is used in many clubs across the country and for just under the $1000 mark the Sole SB900 Cycle is worth checking out.
+The bikes that come with this arrangement are more expensive and couple of examples are the Keiser M3i Indoor Cycle which is priced for commercial use (but is good for home use) – it is used in many clubs across the country and for less is the Sole SB900 Cycle is worth checking out.